 Surgical Management of Acromegaly

 Surgery should be considered first-line therapy for all acromegaly patients.
 However, research shows that remission with surgery is based on multiple factors, including whether the patient presents with a macroadenoma or a microadenoma.
-Patients with a microadenoma have about an 85% chance of remission with surgery, whereas for those with macroadenoma, the chances of remission are lower — about 30%.1 Regardless of tumor type, even if the mass is removed and the patient is initially cured it's important to note that the tumor can grow back –– so ongoing monitoring of growth hormone (GH) and insulin-like growth factor-1 (IGF-1) levels is vital.2
+Patients with a microadenoma have > 85% chance of initial remission with surgery, whereas for those with macroadenoma, the chances of remission are lower — about 40-50%.1 Regardless of tumor type, even if the mass is removed and the patient is initially cured it's important to note that the tumor can grow back –– so ongoing monitoring of growth hormone (GH) and insulin-like growth factor-1 (IGF-1) levels is vital.2

 Surgical intervention aims to provide the following:3

 - Immediate reduction in GH levels

 - Elimination of the tumor mass and reversal of associated symptoms, including headache and visual impairment

 - Alleviation of comorbidities such as hypertension, sleep apnea, arthritis, etc.